""

 Additional Certification Requirements

-Students interested in certification must, in addition to completing UW–Madison's program requirements, also complete Wisconsin statutory requirements related to teacher education and certification requirements established by the Wisconsin Department of Public Instruction.
+In addition to completing UW–Madison's program requirements, certification also requires the completion of Wisconsin statutory requirements related to teacher education and certification requirements established by the Wisconsin Department of Public Instruction.
 Students must complete all requirements and also obtain the endorsement of the program faculty to receive certification through UW–Madison.
-For additional certification requirements and information about applying for a license, see the Teacher Education Center.
+For a description of additional certification requirements and information about applying for a license, see the Mary T. Kellner Teacher Education Center.

 Professional Certification/Licensure Disclosure (NC-SARA)

-The United States Department of Education requires institutions that provide distance education to disclose information for programs leading to professional certification or licensure about whether each program meets state educational requirements for initial licensure or certification.
-Following is this disclosure information for this program:
+The United States Department of Education (via 34 CFR Part 668) requires institutions that provide distance education to disclose information for programs leading to professional certification or licensure.
+The expectation is that institutions will determine whether each applicable academic program meets state professional licensure requirements and provide a general disclosure of such on an official university website.

 The requirements of this program meet certification/licensure requirements in the following states: